kochsoft/diablo2/README.md

                         Set this number to the given value.
   --reset_attributes    Flag.
 Returns all spent attribute points for redistribution.
   --reset_skills        Flag.
 Unlearns all skills, returning them as free skill points.
   --enable_nightmare    Flag.
 Enables entering nightmare.
-Fully upgrades character to level 35 and gives gold to match.
+Fully upgrades character to level 38 and gives gold to match.
   --enable_hell         Flag.
 Enables entering hell and nightmare.
-Fully upgrades character to level 65 and give gold to match.
+Fully upgrades character to level 68 and gives gold to match.
   --enable_godmode      Enables Demigod-mode (so far without high Mana/HP/Stamina).
 Creates a .humanity stat file alongside the .d2s for later return to normal mode.
   --disable_godmode     Returns to human form (retaining skill points earned in god mode).
 After all, who wants the stress of being super all the time?
   --info                Flag.
 Show some statistics to each input file.